Making Polluters Pay

 We analysed official 2019 data for two toxic pollutants – Nitrogen Dioxide and Particulate Matter – to show recorded pollution levels continued to break Scottish and European air quality standards across four cities.

 Scotland should be a place where everyone has access to excellent cycling and walking paths.
 Travelling by walking and cycling means reduced pollution and carbon emissions, and brings benefits for our physical and mental health.
-Currently only 1% of all trips in Scotland are made by bicycle, compared to 66% by car.
-In the Netherlands, 27% of journeys are made on two wheels.
+The spike in cycling we witnessed during the Covid-19 restrictions must be maintained, by investing in infrastructure, like segregated cycle lanes and widened pavements.

 We want to see buses across Scotland work for those who either do not have access to a car or want to make an environmental choice to leave their car at home.
 We want to see good bus services in rural and urban areas, cheap fares, reliable services, and smart ticketing.
 Buses are part of the solution to air pollution, with one full double decker bus taking up to 75 cars off the road.